zeropsio/zParser/README.md

 ⚠️ One caveat is usage in languages like YAML.
 If used inside YAML's quoted strings, all backslashes `\` MUST be escaped twice (`\\\\` instead of `\\`).
-This is needed so backslash is preserved through both YPARS and YAML parsing (as both remove one `\`).
+This is needed so backslash is preserved through both zParser and YAML parsing (as both remove one `\`).

 <details>
 <summary>Example</summary>